Medical Detox Centers Near Me for Drug & Alcohol Addiction

-It is important to understand that medical detox and successful withdrawal management, while important, does not constitute comprehensive addiction treatment.7,8 In order to maximize chances of long-term sobriety, most detox programs will facilitate a transition into longer-term treatment and therapy when the withdrawal period has abated.
+It is important to understand that medical detox and successful withdrawal management, while important, do not constitute comprehensive addiction treatment.7,8 In order to maximize chances of long-term sobriety, most detox programs will facilitate a transition into longer-term treatment and therapy when the withdrawal period has eased off.

 Group therapy is also an important component of the treatment process.
 It allows other individuals in treatment to meet in a small group setting that is facilitated by a professional.

 Family therapy is often used to help family members deal with the destructive behavior of the addicted person.
 Family therapy identifies common warning signs and gives families a plan of action on what to do should a relapse occur.
 It also helps families learn how to be supportive during rehab and recovery.

 How To Get Into Alcohol or Drug Addiction Detox Center